MARiculture Technical INnovations In Sweden (MARTINIS)

 The overall goal of the project is to develop novel land-based multitrophic recirculating aquaculture systems beyond current state-of the art that will be used to build and diversify the Swedish aquaculture sector in a sustainable way.

-Specifically, it aims to combine Swedish membrane technology with the use of Japanese marine Anammox bacteria as source of wastewater treatment in recirculating aquaculture system.
+Specifically, it aims to combine Swedish membrane technology with the use of Japanese marine anammox bacteria as source of wastewater treatment in recirculating aquaculture system.

 Stay tuned with the development of the MARTINIS project in the ‘news’ section HERE